Math rock: History and precursors

+Two songs on Yes' album Fragile (1971) have drawn attention – Paul Lester of Classic Rock writes that "Five Per Cent for Nothing" finds drummer Bill Bruford "inventing math rock", while "Heart of the Sunrise" was described by Pitchfork's Chris Dahlen, Dominique Leone and Joe Tangari as "a deftly constructed proto math-rock epic".

+Polvo, Don Caballero, Slint, Bitch Magnet, Bastro and Ruins are the genre's pioneers.

+Examples of modern math rock bands include Delta Sleep, Covet, Tricot, and TTNG.

 Characteristics

 Math rock is typified by its rhythmic complexity, seen as mathematical in character by listeners and critics.
 While most rock music uses a 4/4 meter (however accented or syncopated), math rock makes use of more non-standard, frequently changing time signatures such as 5/4, 7/8, 11/8, or 13/8.

 As in traditional rock, the sound is most often dominated by guitars and drums.
 However, drums play a greater role in math rock in providing driving, complex rhythms.
-Math rock guitarists make use of tapping techniques and loop pedals to build on these rhythms, as illustrated by songs like those of "math rock supergroup" Battles.
+Math rock guitarists make use of tapping techniques and loop pedals to build on these rhythms, as illustrated by songs like those of math rock supergroup Battles.

 Lyrics are generally not the focus of math rock; the voice is treated as just another instrument in the mix.
-Often, vocals are not overdubbed, and are positioned less prominently, as in the recording style of Steve Albini, or the Rolling Stones producer Jimmy Miller.
+Often, vocals are not overdubbed, and are positioned less prominently, as in the recording style of Steve Albini.
 Many of math rock's best-known groups are entirely instrumental such as Don Caballero or Hella.

-The term began as a joke but has developed into the accepted name for the musical style.
-One advocate of this is Matt Sweeney, singer with Chavez, a group often linked to the math rock scene.
-Despite this, not all critics see math rock as a serious sub-genre of rock.

 A significant intersection exists between math rock and emo, exemplified by bands such as Tiny Moving Parts or American Football, whose sound has been described as "twinkly, mathy rock, a sound that became one of the defining traits of the emo scene throughout the 2000s".